These are the explanatory notes to accompany your bill.

-Non-domestic rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
+National Non-Domestic rates (widely known as 'business rates') is the way those who occupy non-domestic property contribute towards the cost of local services.
+This includes:

 National non-domestic rating multiplier